 Location: Bodmin Moor

-Trevadlock Manor a gorgeous manor house, steeped in history, is set on the edge of the dramatic eastern side of Bodmin Moor with a truly magical slice of Cornish countryside rolling down to the River Lynher.
-The West Wing is a delightful section of this stunning house a features a magnificent living room with a huge granite lined open fireplace.
+Trevadlock Manor is a gorgeous manor house steeped in history and set on the edge of the dramatic eastern side of Bodmin Moor with a truly magical slice of Cornish countryside rolling down to the River Lynher.
+The West Wing is a delightful section of this stunning house and features a magnificent living room with a huge granite lined open fireplace.